huggingface/accelerate/docs/source/usage_guides/deepspeed.md

  e. **Param Offload**: Offloads the model parameters to CPU/Disk building on top of ZERO Stage 3

- f. **Heirarchical Paritioning**: Enables efficient multi-node training with data-parallel training across nodes and ZeRO-3 sharding within a node, built on top of ZeRO Stage 3.
+ f. **Hierarchical Partitioning**: Enables efficient multi-node training with data-parallel training across nodes and ZeRO-3 sharding within a node, built on top of ZeRO Stage 3.

 <u>Note</u>: With respect to Disk Offload, the disk should be an NVME for decent speed but it technically works on any Disk